cannikin/cameronjs/README.md

 I could have used [Ruby on Rails](https://rubyonrails.org) or [React](https://reactjs.org) for these sites but that seemed like overkill—I just needed to save a few email addresses.
 If you've built any of these kinds of sites yourself you'll feel your stomach drop as soon as you think about submitting a form—you need a server to accept the submit and a database to save the data.
 My simple little app just got exponentially more complex.

-After learning about the [JAM stack](https://jamstack.org/), and specifically [Netlify](https://netlify.com), I discovered that I could submit forms and save data without a server or a database—Netlify will save that data for me.
+After learning about the [JAM stack](https://jamstack.org/), and specifically [Netlify](https://netlify.com), I discovered that I could submit forms and save data without a server or a database—Netlify Forms will save it for me.
+And if I needed to talk to a database I could do that as well.
+I'd need to use a database somewhere in the world but I wouldn't need to worry about a server to talk to it, Netlify Functions do that.
 After creating three of these simple types of sites some patterns started to emerge.
 I pulled those patterns out and came up with a simple framework for creating these types of sites: CameronJS.

 CameronJS assumes you want plain ol' HTML pages with just a bit of help: layouts and partials to create reusable parts of a page.
 CameronJS embraces a [utility-first](https://tailwindcss.com/docs/utility-first) CSS framework, [Tailwind CSS](https://tailwindcss.com/), to save you from having to write all your styles from scratch (in fact you might find yourself building entire sites without writing any new styles).
 CameronJS knows you'll probably need to add a little interactivity to your sites so it includes [StimulusJS](https://stimulusjs.org) for quickly adding interaction to parts of your pages.

 Are you just starting to learn web development?
 We think CameronJS is a great place to start.

 Web frameworks have become very complex.
 Which is what you need if you're buliding the next Facebook—you need that complexity to build complex things.
 But it's overkill when you just need a simple form, marketing site or personal blog.
 It's also extremely tough to get started in web development when you find out you much [you](https://blog.logrocket.com/the-increasing-nature-of-frontend-complexity-b73c784c09ae/[) [need](https://www.quora.com/Why-has-frontend-JavaScript-development-become-so-complex) [to](https://www.sitepoint.com/anatomy-of-a-modern-javascript-application/) [learn](https://en.arguman.org/web-programming-is-getting-unnecessarily-complicated).
-Here's a [fun parable](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f) of what it was like to learn Javascript in 2016.
+Here's a [fun parable](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f) of what it was like to learn Javascript in 2016, let alone today.

-CameronJS aims to be both a great framework to learn the basics of web development, but a powerful tool for creating the simple kinds of apps we all find ourselves building now and then.
+CameronJS aims to be both a great framework to learn the basics of web development, and a powerful tool for creating the simple kinds of apps we all find ourselves building now and then.

 ## Technologies